discord-haskell/discord-haskell/docs/applicationcommands.md

 3. Respond to the interaction
    1. When you have captured an interaction, you can act on the information within, and send a reply using the appropriate method, creating an `InteractionResponse` and sending that with `CreateInteractionResponse`.

 Now you're ready to create application commands!
-If you have any questions, please investigate the source and docs first, and then join the discord above and ask questions there.
+If you have any questions, please investigate the source and docs first, and then join the discord server and ask questions there.